ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 ```
   Note:
   * -v flag is used for bind mounting, where the container will read the file from the host machine.
 Hence bind mounting the configuration file and log file means that filebeat container should be set up in the same host where the log file is being generated.
-6. Access Kibana to visualize the logs at http://localhost:5601.
+6. Access Kibana to visualize the logs at http://localhost:5601 and click on discover and perform more log analysis.